MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/quickstart.md

 ## Prerequisites

-- You should be familiar with the topics covered in our [getting started guide](https://api.playfab.com/docs/general-getting-started).
+- You should be familiar with the topics covered in our [Getting Started with PlayFab](../../features/config/dev-test-live/getting-started-with-playfab.md) tutorial.

 - To connect to the PlayFab service, your machine must be running TLS v1.2 or better.